Self-nasu/appstore.github.io/README.md

 # appstore.github.io
-A website desgin which store downloadable and use full apps.
+A website desgin which store downloadable apps and games.